Do not hesitate to give us a call. Our expert team will be happy to help you!

 Day 1: Burgos

-Accommodation: Hotel AC Burgos
+Accommodation: AC Hotel Burgos

-Day 2: Carrion de los Condes
+Day 2: Castrojeriz – Carrión de los Condes

-After breakfast we’ll head to the village of Castrojeriz with our van.
-We’ll begin the day’s riding from Castrojeriz and cross the twelfth-century Fitero bridge, which guided pilgrims across the Pisuerga River.
-Then we’ll head through Fromista, with its Spanish Romanesque architecture; and go through several other small villages before stopping for the evening in Carrion de los Condes.
-Carrion is the final resting place of Saint Zoilus (Zolio in Spanish), who was executed in Cordoba under Emperor Diocletian (r.
+Carrión is the final resting place of Saint Zoilus (Zolio in Spanish), who was executed in Cordoba under Emperor Diocletian (r.
 284-305).
 His relics have been enshrined, along with those of nineteen other martyrs, in the twelfth-century Renaissance Benedictine monastery of San Zoilo de Carrion, our hotel for the night!

 Accommodation: Parador de Leon GL

-Day 4: Villafranca
+Day 4: Astorga – Ponferrada

 Accommodation: Parador de Villafranca